-Fracking has caused a bonanza of new drilling, and with it comes more threats to sensitive lands that are too wild to drill.
+Fracking has caused a bonanza of new drilling, and with it comes more threats to sensitive lands.

 Hydraulic fracturing, or “fracking,” is revolutionizing oil and gas drilling across the country.
 However, without rigorous safety regulations, it can poison groundwater, pollute surface water, impair wild landscapes, and threaten wildlife.